rs239/schema/docs/source/recipes/index.rst

 .. image:: ../_static/schema_paired-tag_gene_plots.png
    :width: 800

 Many of the top genes identified by Schema (e.g., `Erbb4`_, `Npas3`_, `Zbtb20`_, `Luzp2`_) are known to be relevant to neuronal function or disease.
-Note that all of this fell out of the synthesis directly--- we didn't do any differential expression analysis against an external background or provide the method some other indication that data is from brain tissue.
+Note that all of this fell out of the synthesis directly--- we didn't do any differential expression analysis against an external background or provide the method some other indication that the data is from brain tissue.

-We did a GO enrichment analysis (via `Gorilla`_) of the top 100 genes by Schema weight.
+We also did a GO enrichment analysis (via `Gorilla`_) of the top 100 genes by Schema weight.
 Here are the significant hits (FDR q-val < 0.1).
 Again, most GO terms relate to neuronal development, activity, and communication:

 .. csv-table:: GO Enrichment of Top Schema-identified genes